-The Agencies we work with are entitled to expect that:
+The Agencies we partner with are entitled to expect that:

-- Our Network refers potential volunteers after adequately briefing them about: - the work and values of the agency, and - an outline of the specific role in which the volunteers will be engaged. - There is regular and clear communication between our Coordinator and the agency's volunteer coordinator about the needs and expectations between the two parties.
+- Our Network refers potential volunteers after adequately briefing them about: - the work and values of the agency, and - an outline of the specific role in which the volunteers will be engaged. - There is regular and clear communication between the XSJN Coordinator and the agency's volunteer/program coordinator about the needs and expectations between the two parties.